-FOB Reminder: This option sounds the horn three times when the driver's door is closed and there is a keyless access transmitter inside the interior of the vehicle.
+FOB Reminder: This option sounds the horn three times when the driver door is closed and there is a RKE transmitter inside the interior of the vehicle.
 This will only occur when the vehicle is off.

 Press the OPTION button until FOB REMINDER appears on the display, then press the RESET button to scroll through the following modes: